aswarbs/mole/README.md

 <p align="center"><img src="moletrailer.gif" width="750"></p>

-The goal of the game is to program a robot using coloured circles on a piece of paper to destroy a top secret document in a randomly-generated level!
+The goal of the game is to program a robot using coloured circles on a piece of paper to destroy a top secret document in a randomly generated level!
 You can go forward, turn right and shoot missiles to clear your path/destroy the files if you get a clear shot!

 So we created Mole!
 Mole is a game where you program a robot to destroy some secret documents.
-You do this by drawing colored circles on a piece of paper, which are scanned using a raspberry-pi cam (We didn't bring a webcam...) and then are interpreted with computer vision.
+You do this by drawing colored circles on a piece of paper, which are scanned using a Raspberry Pi Camera (We didn't bring a webcam...) and then are interpreted with computer vision.

 <p align="center"><img src="img1.png" width="750"></p>

 From here, the drone in game can fire missiles, go forward or turn left.
 Similar to the controls for RURPLE.
 We think this was a pretty neat control mechanism and a prototype like this could form the basis for teaching children how old computers work in an accessible and innovative way.

-We used the particle photon 2 to handle button presses, and then forwarded this to the pi to actually capture the image.
-All communication was done over either raw TCP sockets or just serial communication over USB.We hope you like the project, and we have had a really fun day working on it!
+We used the Particle Photon 2 to handle button presses, and then forwarded this to the Pi to capture the image.
+All communication was done over either raw TCP sockets or just serial communication over USB.

 ## Getting Started